top of page

 Probability vs. Relativistic Scale

-The quantum-relativistic ether establishes the basis for generating quantum and relativistic effects by distinguishing two distinct, but simultaneous levels of sliding that interact with the underlying physical environment.
+The quantum-relativistic ether establishes the basis for generating quantum and relativistic effects by distinguishing two distinct but simultaneous levels of sliding that interact with the underlying physical environment.

 The first interaction level, or tier of sliding, that produces the probabilistic effect of quantum systems is reflected through the bubble interference patterns that manifest upon the ether.
 In this respect, the bubble field acts as if it resides as a layer between kinetic energy and the ether.